s0344/ArchLinux_MacOS_Dualboot/README.md

   > If you skip theming and don't see Arch in boot loader (Since we manually detect arch during the theming section).
 Go back and undo the hide unused boot process and reboot again.

   - Log in with the username you created earlier then the password.
+ ---
 <a name="17"></a>
 ## 17. Wireless setup
   - Make sure you have ethernet access or others
-  - get the name of the interface
+  - Get the name of the interface
   ```
   ip link
   ```
-  - get internet access (in this case ethernet)
+  - Get internet access (in this case ethernet)
   ```
   sudo systemctl start dhcpcd@enp0s25
   ```